 March 4, 2018 Monday in Cape Coral Florida

 I’ve been remiss in updating the blog this week.
-We are visiting friends from home and I got out of my routine.
+We are visiting with friends from home and I got out of my routine.
 More on this visit in the next blog entry.

 We left St. Petersburg on Wednesday Feb 28th and anchored out two nights on the way to Cape Coral.
 We looked behind to say good bye St.Pete, traveled into the bay and under the bridge and traveled on bays and canals for only about 4 hours – we were tired from a rough night in the mooring fields due to strong winds blowing right into the bay most of the night.